Spain's Rajoy says he was wrong to trust treasurer in party funding scandal

-MADRID Spanish Prime Minister Mariano Rajoy apologized on Thursday for mishandling a major corruption scandal, but denied he or his center-right People's Party accepted illegal payments and rejected opposition calls to step down.
+MADRID Spanish Prime Minister Mariano Rajoy apologised on Thursday for mishandling a major corruption scandal, but denied he or his centre-right People's Party accepted illegal payments and rejected opposition calls to step down.

-It was the first time Rajoy had admitted any error since it emerged in January that the ruling party's former treasurer Luis Barcenas - in jail pending trial on charges of bribery and tax evasion - hid up to 48 million euros in Swiss bank accounts.
+It was the first time Rajoy had admitted any error since it emerged in January that the ruling party's former treasurer Luis Barcenas - in jail pending trial on charges of bribery and tax evasion - hid up to 48 million euros (42 million pounds) in Swiss bank accounts.

 "I was wrong.
 I'm sorry but that is how it was.
 I was wrong in trusting someone we now know didn't deserve it," Rajoy told parliament at the start of a 5-1/2-hour special debate on the funding scandal that was carried live on television.